 The Local Government Act 2020 received Royal Assent on 24 March 2020.
 Under section 93 of the Act, a Council must prepare and adopt a Revenue and Rating Plan by the next 30 June after a general election for a period of at least the next four financial years.
+This Revenue and Rating Plan is an update to the previous one that was updated in June 2021.
+As part of the overall revenue and rating principles, this plan should be updated annually.

 The Revenue and Rating Plan establishes the revenue raising framework within which Council proposes to work and operate within.